How to unpack initrd/initramfs to view content in Linux

 Later on, I found that there was some issue with the kernel image.
 I moved the default initramfs and vmlinuz to another location and restarted the system.

-And from here, I thought to do an autopsy with initramfs and a vmlinuz file.
-In this guided article, you will see the steps to extract initrd/initramfs.
+And from that point, I thought to do an autopsy with initramfs and a vmlinuz file, and I will share with you the steps to extract initrd/initramfs files on Linux.

-Moreover, it is compressed with cpio format archives along with several other compression algorithms, which we will see later.
+It is compressed with cpio format archives along with several other compression algorithms, which can be unpacked and loaded into memory during the boot process.

-You will see two methods to inspect initramfs content, such as
+Here you will cover two methods to extract and inspect initramfs content, such as

-• [Simple & Convenient way] Extract and view initramfs/initrd content
+- Simple & Convenient way: Another simple way to extract and view initramfs/initrd content

 To make a temporary directory like mine, do copy-paste the following command.